Dear reader of ADxS.org, please excuse the disruption.

 A particularly strong increase in DA and NE during severe stress could therefore lead to a (frequent) underactivation of the PFC, as is typical in ADHD-I.

-This could explain Raynaud’s and high blood pressure problems in some ADHD-I sufferers, which are also mediated by alpha-1 adrenoceptors.
+This could explain Raynaud’s and high blood pressure problems in some people with ADHD-I, which are also mediated by alpha-1 adrenoceptors.

-The question is whether alpha-1-adrenoceptor antagonists, which are successfully used against Raynaud’s and high blood pressure, might not also be helpful against PFC blockades in ADHD-I.
+The question is whether alpha-1-adrenoceptor antagonists, which are successfully used against Raynaud’s and hypertension, might not also be helpful against PFC blockades in ADHD-I.

 The agonization of the more affine alpha-2 receptors has the opposite effect to the antagonization of the alpha-1 receptors.
 As with the cortisol receptors, the less affine receptor (there: glucocorticoid receptor, here: alpha-1 adrenoceptor) is responsible for switching off the system and is only addressed at very high levels of messenger substances.
 If the more affine receptors (there: mineralocorticoid receptor, here: alpha-2 receptor) are too pronounced, the less affine switch-off receptors are not reached.
 Alpha-2 agonists occupy the free capacities of the more affine receptors, leaving more messenger substance free, which can now address the alpha-1 adrenoceptors.
 In ADHD-I, guanfacine and yohimbine should therefore enhance PFC deactivation.